 The Cowboys got 18 points out of senior guard Markel Brown in 30 minutes of play.
 Smart finished the game with just seven points, but he did net eight assists.
 He only played 19 minutes because of foul trouble in the first half, and wasn't needed midway through the second half.

 In the end, it was unlikely for Robert Morris to get a road win on Monday night.
 They put forth a valiant effort, but weren't able to overcome the fast start by OSU.
 Once the Cowboys got in transition early and often in the second half, the game was all but decided.
-RMU will finish up non-conference play at Alabama (5-7) on Saturday.
-A win over the Crimson Tide would perhaps give this team something to feel good about before they start NEC play.
+RMU will finish up non-conference play at the Alabama Crimson Tide (5-7) on Saturday.
+A win over Alabama would perhaps give this team something to feel good about before they start NEC play.

 - Jordair Jett Leads Saint Louis To Gritty Victory At Vanderbilt